Hatchet (film): Development

-Director Adam Green said that he got the idea for Victor Crowley's backstory when he attended Camp Avoda in 1983 at age 8.
-During the first day at camp, the counsellors had warned the kids that a man named Hatchet-Face would "come and get them" if they got near a particular cabin.
+Director Adam Green said that he got the idea for antagonist Victor Crowley's backstory when he attended Camp Avoda in 1983 at age 8.
+During the first day at camp, the counselors had warned the kids that a man named Hatchet-Face would "come and get them" if they got near a particular cabin.
 Since Green was starting to get into horror movies, he decided to make up a backstory for Hatchet-Face, which he told to the rest of the kids in his cabin that same night.
-This backstory, which involved a deformed boy accidentally being killed by his father who was trying to save him from a housefire, was eventually re-used for Victor Crowley's origin story.
+This backstory, which involved a deformed boy accidentally being killed by his father who was trying to save him from a house fire, was eventually re-used for Crowley's origin story.

-In an attempt to ensue financing for the film, producer Sarah Elbert convinced Green and cinematographer Will Barratt to shoot a brief teaser trailer in New Oreleans before writing the script.
+In an attempt to ensue financing for the film, producer Sarah Elbert convinced Green and cinematographer Will Barratt to shoot a brief teaser trailer in New Orleans before writing the script.
 The teaser simply consisted of establishing shots that Barratt filmed during a swamp tour, with narration done by the young daughter of one of Elbert's friends relaying Victor's backstory.
 The teaser was met with widespread praise upon release, and Green was able to earn sufficient funding for the film.

 Production

 Principal photography for the film began on April 25, 2005, with the film being shot around Sable Ranch in Santa Clarita.
+It was produced for a budget of $1.5 million.

 Release

 Hatchet was selected for the 2006 London FrightFest Film Festival at The Odeon West End on August 25, 2006.
 It was introduced on stage by Adam Green who hosted a Q&A session afterwards.

-Hatchet was selected for Sitges International Film Festival in Spain in 2006.

-Hatchet was selected for Fantastic Fest in Austin, Texas, in 2006.
+The film was also selected for the Sitges International Film Festival in Spain, and Fantastic Fest in Austin, Texas, that same year.
 The film sold out both nights, resulting in extra folding chairs having to be set up in the theater and audience members sitting in the aisles.
 The film won the audience award for "Best Picture" as well as jury prizes for "Best Actor" (Kane Hodder) and "Best Special Effects".

-Hatchet was selected for Germany's Fantasy Film Festival in 2006.
+It was selected for Germany's Fantasy Film Festival in 2006.
 As part of the festival, the film toured Munich, Stuttgart, Nuremberg, Frankfurt, Cologne, Bochum, Hamburg and Berlin.

+Hatchet received a limited theatrical release in the United States, starting from September 7, 2007, by Anchor Bay Entertainment.
+The film received $208,550 in the domestic box office.